Robyn: 2017–2019: Honey

-2020–present: DJ sets, signing to Young Artists and further musical projects
+2020–2024: DJ sets, signing to Young Artists and further musical projects

 In February 2020, Robyn accepted the award for Songwriter of the Decade at the 2020 NME Awards.
 After cancelled promotion, gigs, and festivals starting that year amid the COVID-19 pandemic, Robyn launched a series of live-stream DJ sets from Stockholm, Robyn Presents Club DOMO, and also participated in Record Store Day with a series of previously unreleased remixes of tracks from her record Honey for limited-release vinyl then streaming by her favorite DJs, artists and collaborators, including Joe Goddard, Avalon Emerson, Robert Hood, Louie Vega, Soulwax, Kim Ann Foxman, Young Marco, The Blessed Madonna, Patrick Topping and Planningtorock.
 The next two years Robyn collaborated on SG Lewis and TEED's electropop track "Impact" with Channel Tres for the former's album Times, Jónsi's avant-pop track "Salt Licorice" produced by A.G.
 Cook for the former's album Shiver, and Joakim Åhlund and Björn Yttling's revived side project Smiles psychedelic pop track "Call My Name" for their album Phantom Island.

-In September 2021, Rolling Stone, from a poll of more than 250 artists, musicians, producers, critics, journalists and industry figures, ranked "Dancing On My Own" at number 20, between Billie Holiday's "Strange Fruit" and John Lennon's "Imagine", on their reissued list of "The 500 Greatest Songs of All Time", the decade's highest entry on their list.
-Also that month Robyn signed a management contract with Young Artists, the global division of Young (a music and arts organization founded in London) that still maintained her record label and distribution agreements apart from their own.
+In September 2021, Rolling Stone, from a poll of more than 250 artists, musicians, producers, critics, journalists and industry figures, ranked "Dancing on My Own" at number 20, between Billie Holiday's "Strange Fruit" and John Lennon's "Imagine", on their reissued list of "The 500 Greatest Songs of All Time", the decade's highest entry on their list.
+Also that month Robyn signed a management contract with Young Artists, the global division of Young (a music and arts organisation founded in London) that still maintained her record label and distribution agreements apart from their own.
 In November 2021, Robyn received an Honorary Award for her "significant contributions" to the music industry from the Swedish Music Publishers Board who went on to say that she had "forever written herself into music history".

+2025–present: Sexistential

 In 2025, Robyn was part of the 50th anniversary celebrations of Saturday Night Live.
-On 14 February 2025 she performed "Dancing On My Own" and Talking Heads' "This Must Be the Place (Naive Melody)" with David Byrne on SNL50: The Homecoming Concert, while also attending the show's 50th Anniversary Special.
+On 14 February 2025 she performed "Dancing on My Own" and Talking Heads' "This Must Be the Place (Naive Melody)" with David Byrne on SNL50: The Homecoming Concert, while also attending the show's 50th Anniversary Special.
 She had performed as a musical guest on Saturday Night Live on December 10, 2011.

-In September 2025, producer Klas Åhlund revealed that he and Robyn had completed a new album and on 12 November 2025 Robyn released the single 'Dopamine', her first new music in seven years.
+In September 2025, Åhlund revealed he and Robyn had completed a new album.
+Two months later, "Dopamine" was released, charting in the top ten on the Sverigetopplistan, Sweden's national weekly music chart.
+Her ninth studio album, Sexistential, was released on 27 March 2026.
+Preceding the album's release, "Sexistential" and "Talk to Me" were released on 7 January 2026.